Nabil Abidallah: Club career

 Born in Amsterdam, Abidallah's career started at Ajax in 1999, from where he moved to Ipswich Town, where he only played twice in the league both of which coming on as a substitute against Everton and Bradford City, in 2001.
 He stayed with Town for four years making a total of six appearances, before being given a free transfer to Northampton Town.
 He also played for Heybridge Swifts and Clacton Town, before returning to the Netherlands to play for amateur side Amsterdamsche in 2005.
 From 2006 on he played at Aalsmeer.

-In 2008, he joined Swedish side Fässbergs before joining Italian Torres in 2009.
+In 2008, he joined Swedish side Fässberg before joining Italian Torres in 2009.

 Personal life

 In May 2006 Abidallah was arrested for burglary, after breaking into his former house which he had to leave after failing to pay his rent.